 Panama to open accounts is very strict, it can be said more demanding than in US banks or in EU countries.
 This can be seen in the list of requirements when submitting documents to the bank.
 As in most banks in the world, a personal presence in the country is required when opening an account.
 However, there are some banks that can open an account remotely and our company cooperates with such banks.

 In order not to get a refusal to open a bank offshore account in Panama, as in general and in other banks in the world, you need to properly prepare the documents before submitting.
-Our company Offshore Pro Group will help you with this!
-If necessary, we can pre-agree and set the date for consultation online.

 At the same time, the national currency of Panama is a stable US dollar.
 Panama does not limit the volume of investments entering the country and does not set limits on the withdrawal of funds abroad.
 Although a bank account will be directly linked to your name and can be easily tracked, opening a bank account in Panama will protect capital from all legal risks in your country of citizenship.

 The pressure on offshore countries from the G20 countries and the OECD is strongly focused on the need to introduce automatic exchange of tax information between countries.
 One of the main directions of such pressure is the achievement of “transparency” by eliminating offshore companies the granting of anonymity to corporate beneficiaries.
 The position of Panama in this matter is quite rigid and consistent.
 The laws of Panama do not allow violating the right to privacy or to prove without disclosure of corporate or bank information.